jdhayford/portfolio/README.md

 ## My Workshop

 Welcome!
-I like to keep a running list of my projects here.
-Below you will find the projects I am currently working on, as well as projects I have stopped development on.
+Below you will find some of the projects I am currently working on, as well as projects I have stopped development on.
 If anything here interests you or you are interested in colloborating on building something with me, please feel free to reach out.
 Enjoy :)

 Deja
 ---